Resveratrol is the reason behind the notion that drinking red wine can be positive for your health!

 In 1992, resveratrol was examined more closely and identified as a key component of grape skin for this function (10-11).

-Since this discovery, further research has been undertaken showing that resveratrol also shows anti-inflammatory, anti-oxidant and anti-cancer effects; as well as an amazing ability to extend the lifespan in various animals (12).
+Since this discovery, further research has been undertaken showing that resveratrol also shows anti-inflammatory and anti-oxidant effects; as well as an amazing ability to extend the lifespan in various animals (12).

 What does Trans Resveratrol do?
 Benefits?